 We have completed Phase 1 clinical trials of VBY-036 in 124 healthy volunteers, evaluating the safety and pharmacokinetics of the drug by oral administration.
 Biomarkers used in these trials confirmed robust inhibition of cathepsin S at a range of doses.
 In addition, VBY-036 was well tolerated at all doses we tested.

-We believe VBY-036 has the potential to more effectively treat neuropathic pain without the side effects experienced with existing therapies, such as opioid drugs.
+We believe VBY-036 or an alternative cathepsin S inhibitor compound has the potential to more effectively treat neuropathic pain without the side effects experienced with existing therapies, such as opioid drugs.
 We retain worldwide rights to VBY-036 in all indications.
 More than 15 million people in the United States and Europe suffer from chronic neuropathic pain.
 According to Datamonitor, in 2014, sales of neuropathic pain therapies are projected to exceed $2.4 billion in the United States.

 Efficacy in Chemotherapy-Induced Peripheral Neuropathy Disease Model